accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/introduction.md

 In this context, the PDF framework has been developed to serve as a basis for evaluation and implementation for all public sector bodies in the scope of the law.

 The RAPDF provides an operational framework for checking compliance with accessibility requirements.
-It can therefore be used to check that a PDF document complies with the criteria described in the European standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 *Non-web documents*{lang=en}.
+It can therefore be used to check that a PDF document complies with the criteria described in the European standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 *Non-web documents*.

 It contains 46 control criteria.